What is Galen Myotherapy?

 4. Initial Treatment Plan

-Dogs will typically require 1–3 initial treatments, which must be scheduled 7–10 days apart.
+Dogs will typically require a course of initial treatment, which must be scheduled 7–10 days apart.
 This allows time to assess how your dog responds to therapy while maintaining continuity in their treatment.
+I usually recommend 3, but some dogs will need more.
 After these sessions, we will evaluate the effectiveness of the treatment and work together to develop a long-term maintenance plan tailored to your dog’s specific needs.
+Dogs with underlying issues may require regular maintenance treatments.

 5. Service Delivery

 Massage sessions are booked in advance.
 Galen Myotherapy follows the Positive PACT® approach, a consent-based concept that allows your dog to choose the pace and depth of the massage.
 The duration of each session depends on how your dog responds—some may take longer to adjust, especially if they are sore.
-Others may engage for shorter periods The goal is to create a positive, stress-free experience where your dog feels comfortable and in control.
+Others may engage for shorter periods.
+The goal is to create a positive, stress-free experience where your dog feels comfortable and in control.
+Appointments usually last an hour, with dogs free to engage as and when they feel ready.

 6. Follow-up & Ongoing Care